How to Avoid Common Mistakes in Crypto Investing

 3. Neglecting Security Practices

-Mistake: Failing to secure wallets, private keys, or crypto trading platform accounts, or storing funds on exchanges long-term.
+Mistake: Failing to secure wallets, private keys, or crypto crypto trading platform accounts, or storing funds on exchanges long-term.
 Why It’s a Problem: Hacks, like the 2014 Mt.
 Gox deficit of 850,000 Bitcoin, and fraud attempt scams have cost billions.
 Losing private keys means permanent deficit of funds.
 How to Avoid:

 -